Why Switch from Do Not Pay?

 - The user interface can feel intimidating for beginners.

 Pricing: Try for free available.
-With plans start at $24 per month.
-Source: Go Legal AI as of September, 2025.
+With plans starting at £29 per month (as it is an app based out of the UK), which is about $38 USD.
+Source: Go Legal AI as of November, 2025.

-Who it’s for: The small business owner who needs to draft a simple contract or the paralegal looking to speed up their workflow.
+Who it’s for: Individuals and small business owners who need to draft a simple contract or the paralegal looking to speed up their workflow.

 Courtroom5

-Courtroom5 was founded in 2017 by two pro se litigants who learned how to navigate the court system the hard way.
+Courtroom5 was founded in 2017 by two pro se litigants (people representing themselves in court without an attorney) who learned how to navigate the court system the hard way.
 This platform is for people representing themselves in a civil lawsuit (pro se litigants) who are overwhelmed by the procedures and paperwork.
 It provides tools to manage your case, from organizing evidence to learning legal procedures.
-It’s not an AI lawyer; it's more like a structured toolkit and educational platform.
+It’s not an AI lawyer; it's more like an educational platform.
 A major benefit is the community forum where you can connect with others in similar situations, which can be a huge relief when you're feeling isolated by the legal process.
 The learning curve can be steep.
+Managing your own legal case is challenging and this can help.

 Best for: Helping you manage your own civil lawsuit without a lawyer.